said90/movieRent/README.md

 ## Getting Started

 There are two diferent ways to try this application one of the is locally and the other is throught heroku with the url provided before, inside the project on resource folder you can find a postman collection to try the endpoints.
+Endpoint information you find it https://movierent-challange.herokuapp.com/swagger-ui.html#/

 ### Prerequisites